 In order to continue to meet our senior residents’ and families’ expectations, the entire facility of New Haven San Angelo and the Assisted Living community of New Haven Schertz is currently under reconstruction.
 We are very excited to offer an updated community with the same great care for our families.
 We are unfortunately not able to perform live tours for the entire San Angelo facility and the assisted living community of Schertz.
 We are still available to schedule tours for our memory care community at Schertz and will be happy to schedule a tour!
 Please call the Schertz office at (210) 585-2827 and the San Angelo office at (325)221-4342 if you would like to receive a virtual tour or speak to one of our sales specialists on how to secure a private apartment in our NEW and improved communities.

-Monday, February 15, 2021, a winter storm rolled through the entire state of Texas leaving most without power and water.
+Monday, February 15, 2021, New Haven takes immediate action action during winter storm crisis.
+As the winter storm rolled through the entire state of Texas leaving most without power and water.
 The New Haven team began to take immediate action to continue to provide the best environment for our senior residents.

-New Haven’s mission, especially during these challenging times, is to provide a safe environment for all residents.
+New Haven’s mission, especially during these challenging times such as this winter storm crisis, is to provide a safe environment for all residents.
 New Haven is thankful for the management, maintenance, chefs, and care staff who stepped in quickly and sacrificed their time away from their own families to care for all residents.

 “Employees throughout all 10 New Haven locations pulled together quickly and effectively in responding to the winter storm crisis,” said Justin Yarmark, CEO of New Haven.
 “I am very thankful for how well the staff came together as a team to adapt quickly and effectively despite really extraordinary circumstances.”